 Step 1 – Preparing For The Installation Of The New Driver

-Either way, before starting the installation it’s important to close all running applications and that includes your firewall and anti-virus.
-But, don’t worry, AMD won’t damage your machine, and you will be perfectly safe.
+Before starting the installation process, it’s important to close all running applications, including your firewall and anti-virus.
+Don’t worry, AMD won’t damage your machine, and you will be perfectly safe.
 Closing all applications is necessary because the installation wizard can access any files that those running processes might have been using.

-Step 2 – The Actual Installation
+Step 2 – The Installation

 The Express Install